cyphercoderr/WandAI-Challenge-1-Multi-Agent-Task-Solver/README.md

-# Wand AI Backend Engineer – Challenge 1: Multi-Agent Task Solver
+# Wand AI – Challenge 1: Multi-Agent Task Solver

 A minimal, production-lean prototype of an **agent orchestration layer** built with
 **Python + FastAPI + asyncio**.